Chapters

 Click Save to save the edited task.

-Once you have edited all the tasks you need, you can either save the automation as a draft by clicking Save as draft, or click Publish if you are ready to publish.
+Then, either save the automation as a draft by clicking Save as draft, or click Publish if you are ready to publish.

 Create your own task list